tidyverse/tidyverse.org/content/blog/httr2-1-0-0/index.md

 * [ ] [`usethis::use_tidy_thanks()`](https://usethis.r-lib.org/reference/use_tidy_thanks.html)
 -->

-We're delighted to announce the release of [httr2](https://httr2.r-lib.org)[^1] 1.0.0. httr2 is the second generation of httr; it generates HTTP requests and helps you process the response, design with an towards modern web APIs and potentially putting your code in package.
+We're delighted to announce the release of [httr2](https://httr2.r-lib.org)[^1] 1.0.0. httr2 is the second generation of httr: it helps you generate HTTP requests and process the responses, designed with an eye towards modern web APIs and potentially putting your code in a package.

 You can install it from CRAN with: